 The lights dim, and the first slide appears.
 You think to yourself, “Oh no, another boring PowerPoint presentation.”
+Unless the presentation includes some interactive elements, such as an interactive map (perhaps sourced from show map) or videos, presentations can be very uninteresting.
 The first line of text soars in from the left, each character twirling and dancing across the screen.
 You count eleven bullet points on the first screen (the shortest of which is sixteen words long).
 The second slide is even more confusing.
 The third is a picture of his kids.
 Fortunately, the room is dark, so no one notices as you start to fall asleep…

 Why are most PowerPoint presentations so dreadful?
 When was the last time you saw a presentation that was actually enhanced by PowerPoint?
 The reason PowerPoint decimates the effectiveness of most presentations is because the presenters don’t understand how or why to use it.
-But, when you need to illustrate a point in the courtroom, PowerPoint can be a tremendous addition to your trial skills toolbox.
+Any lawyer who is planning to use it to illustrate points in their argument should partake in some powerpoint training first, because in the courtroom, PowerPoint can be a tremendous addition to your trial skills toolbox.
 This article will give you tips for improving your presentations, both inside and outside the courtroom.

 The purpose of PowerPoint.
 PowerPoint is a supplement to, not a substitute for, your courtroom presentation.
 PowerPoint allows you to add visual imagery to your arguments, but slides aren’t the reason why the jurors came to your presentation.
 If PowerPoint presentations were that effective, you could stay home and just email the jurors a copy of your slides.
 The substance of the message comes from the presenter, not the slides.
 Once you accept this philosophy, your PowerPoint presentations will dramatically improve.